 All in all It still feels hard to really connect with students here and make friends, as we usually do not have classes together, and wanting to meet them sometimes feels like making a doctors appointment.
-Still, some people are interested in learning more about foreigners, to practice english or German.
-If you share some hobbies or spend more time together you will make some - hopefully lasting- friendships, and definitely a lot of interesting experiences.
+Still, some people are interested in learning more about foreigners, practicing english or so, and if you try to come into contact with a lot of people you will definitely make a lot of acquaintances, some friends, and a lot of interesting experiences.